arllanos/mle-project-challenge/DEV_NOTES.md

 pip3 install -e ".[dev]"
 ```

-## Start the MLFlow Traking Server
+## Start the MLFlow Tracking Server

-In this excercise we leverage MLflow's Model Registry to enable experiment tracking and model versioning.
-This involves setting up MLflow tracking server.
-Following command start the server and expose the UI at http://127.0.0.1:5001/
+In this exercise, we leverage MLflow's Model Registry to enable experiment tracking and model versioning.
+This process involves setting up an MLflow tracking server.
+The MLflow client can interface with various backend and artifact storage configurations.
+In our case, we configure the MLflow server to run on localhost with SQLite as the backend and artifact storage in local file system.

 ```sh
 mlflow ui --backend-store-uri sqlite:///mlflow.db --default-artifact-root /Users/arllanos/repos/other/mle-project-challenge/mlruns --host 0.0.0.0 --port 5001
 ```

+Now, you can visualize experiments and models by navigating to http://127.0.0.1:5001/

 ## Create the model